damienheiser/modbusmqtt/readme.md

 This software was created to harvest data from the Deye SUN-ECD and send it to your MQTT-broker, instead sending your best data to China/Singapore. https://www.aliexpress.com/item/32872867730.html

+# Change Log
+Modified MQTT messages to conform to Home Assistant, placed Home Assistant Configuration in.

 # Plans
 Rewrite to support more devices.
 It is at this point a single purpose solution.
 See todolist below